sammyjel/project-2/project-2.md

 ## INSTALLING APACHE AND UPDATING THE FIREWALL.

-I updated my server by using the command "sudo apt update," which produced the output shown in the image below.
+I updated my server by using the command "sudo apt update," which produced the output shown in the image below..

 ![sudo apt update](./images2/apt%20update.png)